Data science interviews are tough for one reason: there’s no consistency on what types of questions getting asked.

 See our guide to the Square data scientist interview.

-Data science SQL questions are very common and asked in about 90% of data science interviews.
+Data science SQL interview questions are very common and asked in about 90% of data science interviews.
 These questions assess your ability to write clean code, usually during a whiteboarding session.
 Common topics include pulling metrics, analytics case studies, ETL, and database design.

 NULL is usually used in databases to signify a missing or unknown value.
 To compare the fields with NULL values, you can use the IS NULL